MAIF/otoroshi/manual/src/main/paradox/quickstart.md

 ## The elevator pitch

-Otoroshi is an awesome reverse proxy built in scala that handle all the calls to and between your microservices without service locator and let you change configuration dynamicaly at runtime.
+Otoroshi is an awesome reverse proxy built in scala that handle all the calls to and between your microservices without service locator and let you change configuration dynamically at runtime.

 ## Now some sh :)